-Whereas it’s easy to go online and find the prices of Jefferys Bay property, the use of technology in schooling environments is very definitely lacking.
+Whereas it’s easy to go online and find the prices of services and items like Jefferys Bay property or accommodation in Grahamstown, the use of technology in schooling environments is very definitely lacking.

 Indeed, the use of technology in education in South Africa has been hampered by so much internal problems mainly because of a late start due to the Apartheid period.